athenekilta/ilmomasiina/docs/migration.md

 This file contains SQL scripts for migrating data from the Athene-created version of Ilmomasiina.
+There will be more automatic migration tools when we reach production.

 **Please make full backups of your data before proceeding with this migration.**